 The VPN Plus Server is new to RT2600ac.
 For situations were you need additional security or handle HIPAA related content, VPN Plus turns the Synology router into a power VPN server.
 It supports WebVPN, SSL VPN, SSTP, OPENVPN, L2TP/IPSec, and PPTP.
 VPN Plus Server came with 1 license.
 Additional licenses were not available for purchase during our testing period.

 Overall, the Synology RT2600ac is a good performing 802.11ac router with a wide range of useful features thanks to the Package Center.
-This may not be the fastest router we’ve Thanks to it’s MU-MIMO support we saw no interruptions with gameplay streams.
-NAS performance may not be the fastest
+This may not be the fastest router we’ve tested but thanks to it’s MU-MIMO support we saw no interruptions with gameplay streams.